 While shopping for pet insurance, you may come across veterinary discount plans, which are membership based services rather than an insurance policy.
 With a veterinary discount plan, the member pays a monthly fee and then is entitled to reduced rates on pet services, medical procedures, prescriptions and products from a specific group of veterinarians who also agree to participate in the plan.

 Note that, in the event of a catastrophic and costly pet illness or injury, a discount may be useful but you will likely still be out of pocket for much more than if your pet is insured.
 Also, unlike pet insurance, veterinary discount plans are not regulated by law.

-Life and Theft coverage is designed to insure the lives of highly valuable, and is typically purchased by zoos, and the owners of championship cats, dogs, horses and police dogs.
+Life and theft coverage is designed to insure the lives of highly valuable animals, and is typically purchased by zoos or by the owners of championship cats, dogs, horses and police dogs.
 The policy reimburses owners of stolen animals, and pays a death benefit if an animal dies during transport or other covered events.

 Your current homeowners insurance policy may offer some protections that encompass pets.
 For example:

 Be aware that most policies will exclude any dog with a history of biting and aggressive behavior.
 In addition, many homeowner associations restrict some breeds that are typically thought to be dangerous—and a growing number of communities require owners of these dog breeds to carry additional liability coverage.

 Next steps link: In case of disaster, here's how to include your pet in your evacuation plans.